-'Health informatics involves using digital information to ensure better patient care,' explain Tony Paget and Judy Jenkins, respectively course director and deputy course director for Swansea University's MSc Health Informatics.
+'Health informatics involves using digital information to ensure better patient care,' explains Judy Jenkins, programme director for Swansea University's MSc Health Informatics.

 'This includes providing doctors with ready access to digital patient records, providing patients with information about staying healthy and providing managers with data to improve services.'

 In the NHS, the term health informatics is used to refer to staff who 'collate, manage, interpret and present patient information,' according to the Health Careers website.
 Sometimes the term is used quite generally to refer to any IT systems in the health service.

 'It's one of the fastest-growing areas in health,' says Judy.
 It's a career area worth considering if you have interests in healthcare and using data to improve processes - especially as healthcare professionals now have access to more data than ever before.